CraXyOW3/eve_cms/README.md

 - EVE Online news.

 Nifty Agent locator, showing agents you can access and how many jumps out they are, also quick waypoint and information of them.

+Big warning tho, as i am a "learn as i go", my code is at best, cluttery, there may be wrong approaches to things, but they do work.
+The database structure is missing, will figure something out for you to fill the void.
+Will also get the databasedump convertion for the CMS system, ship fittings uses a shrunkdown version of eve databasedump.